Semantic conventions for CLI (command line interface) programs

 Instrumentations SHOULD document the list of errors they report.

-within one instrumentation library SHOULD be low.
+The cardinality of error.type within one instrumentation library SHOULD be low.

 Telemetry consumers that aggregate data from multiple instrumentation libraries and applications

-to have high cardinality at query time when no
+should be prepared for error.type to have high cardinality at query time when no

 additional filters are applied.

-If the operation has completed successfully, instrumentations SHOULD NOT set error.type
+If the operation has completed successfully, instrumentations SHOULD NOT set error.type.

 If a specific domain defines its own set of error identifiers (such as HTTP or gRPC status codes), it’s RECOMMENDED to: